Skip to content

 Frequently Asked Questions

-Why is my actual EMI different from the calculator?
+Why might the lender's actual EMI differ from this calculator?

 Does the EMI change during the loan?

-How is EMI different from simple interest calculation?
+How is EMI different from a simple-interest calculation?

 Related Calculators